 Initial concept drawings illustrate the architect-designed facility built into the landscape, with public open spaces to complement the surrounding reserve, natural environment and river.

-The proposed design incorporates best practice environmental and sustainability principles.
+The concept design incorporates best practice environmental and sustainability principles.
 This includes passive solar design, rainwater harvesting and the use of natural materials such as stone, exposed concrete, anodized aluminum and bronzing to optimise the life of the building.